alissatroiano/Dash/TESTING.md

 - Enter a new username.
 - Enter a new password.
 - Submit form.
-- Observe, 'success!' flash message displays and confirm success on frontend.
+- Observe, 'success!' flash message.
+- Confirm HTML is rendering properly on the frontend.
 - Declare test, 'passed'.

 ### Signup Form - POST Request Test:
-- Visit app in a web browser.
+- Visit app in web browser.
 - Click, [Signup](https://dash-ms3.herokuapp.com/signup).
-- Enter a new username and password then click `submit`.
+- Enter a new username and password.
+- Click `submit`.
 - Observe, 'success!' flash message displays and confirm success on frontend.
 - Navigate to **MongoDB** recipes database.
 - Click on the, `users` collection.